cagandhi/SE_Fall20_Project-1/README.md

 3. A new window containing Sublime packages directory will open up.
 Let's call this folder `SublimePackagesFolder`.
 4. Open your terminal and navigate to `SublimePackagesFolder`.
 5. Clone this repository inside `SublimePackagesFolder` (This makes sure that Sublime recognizes our plugin package to execute).
+6. Copy the [Context.sublime-menu](code/SublimePlugin/Config/Context.sublime-menu) file to your User Packages directory.
+To go to User Packages directory, navigate to `SublimePackagesFolder/User` folder.
-6. You are all set.
+7. You are all set.
 The plugin is now active and is running in the background.

 ## Usage (For non-contributors)